About the Program

 - To comprehensively and accurately characterize the human perinatal microbiome throughout gestation

-- To identify and manage microbial etiologies of the great obstetrical syndromes, especially preterm labor with intact membranes and preterm prelabor rupture of membranes
+- To identify microbial etiologies of the great obstetrical syndromes, especially preterm labor with intact membranes and preterm prelabor rupture of membranes

-- To train Medical and Postdoctoral Fellows in the latest molecular microbiology techniques
+- To train Maternal-Fetal Medicine and Postdoctoral Fellows in the latest molecular microbiologic techniques

-- Efficaciously characterized the molecular microbiology of the human upper genital tract outside pregnancy and demonstrated that the endometrium is not dominated by Lactobacillus, as has been widely reported.
+- Characterized the molecular microbiology of the human upper genital tract outside pregnancy and demonstrated that the endometrium is not dominated by Lactobacillus spp.

 Lack of evidence for microbiota in the placental and fetal tissues of rhesus macaques.
 Theis KR, Romero R, Winters AD, Jobe AH, Gomez-Lopez N. mSphere.
 2020; 5:e00210-20.

 No consistent evidence for microbiota in murine placental and fetal tissues.
 Theis KR, Romero R, Greenberg JM, Winters AD, Garcia-Flores V, Motomura K, Ahmad MM, Galaz J, Arenas-Hernandez M, Gomez-Lopez N. mSphere.
 2020; 5:e00933-19.

 Microbial burden and inflammasome activation in amniotic fluid of patients with preterm prelabor rupture of membranes.
 Theis KR, Romero R, Motomura K, Galaz J, Winters AD, Pacora P, Miller D, Slutsky R, Florova V, Levenson D, Para R, Varrey A, Kacerovsky M, Hsu CD, Gomez-Lopez N. J Perinat Med.
 2020 Feb 25; 48:115-131.
 PMID: 31927525